deseretdigital/dayzed/README.md

 > `number` | defaults to `0`

 First day of the week with possible values 0-6 (Sunday to Saturday).
 Defaults to Sunday.

+### fillAdjacentMonths

+> `boolean` | defaults to false

+Flag to fill front and back weeks with dates from adjacent months

 ### selected